HiImJayHireMe/garnish/README.md

 Make creating Flask endpoints as easy as snapping together legos!

-With the core functionality clocking in at only 42 lines non-whitespace code, it doesn't get much more simple or lightweight than this.
+With the core functionality clocking in at less than 50 lines code, it doesn't get much more simple or lightweight than this.

 ### Version
 Pre-alpha -- everything subject to change!

+### Requirements
+Python version: 3.6
+Libraries:
+  - Flask
+  - naga

 ### Overview and Rationale
-Writing
+I've found that writing Flask endpoints tends to be a very repetitive and not particularly elegant job.
+So much `if request.method == 'POST': ...` and `@app.route('/blah' ...)`.
+Even worse, it takes 4x or more the amount of time to write tests for your Flask endpoints.

+Building on the magic of [schemagic.web](https://github.com/HiImJayHireMe/schemagic) -- which allows you to write `POST` functions as normal Python functions -- `garnish` has extended that functionality to allow you to write normal (and easily testable) Python functions and then compose them into endpoints.

+Additionally, it allows fine-grained control of endpoint execution from dispatch to post processing.

 ## Example Echo Endpoint